adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-## Kotlin library that runs on the JVM and other targets
+## Library implemented using Kotlin runs on the JVM and other targets

 **Pattern 1a**